paulfioravanti/hid_hosts/README.md

 Basically, I want to trigger keyboard functionality from external devices, like USB foot pedals etc, and QMK's [Raw HID][] feature allows this to happen.
-But, a "host" is required to send the messages/payloads to the keyboard.
+But, a "host" is required to send and receive the messages to the keyboard.

-The code is solely concerned with the sending of payloads to and from [Georgi][] stenographic keyboards (see the `raw_hid_receive` function definition in [my Georgi keymap][] to see how the payload is received, handled, and then sent back to the computer), but it can be adapted for any keyboard's QMK
+The code is currently solely concerned with passing messages to and from [Georgi][] stenographic keyboards (see the `raw_hid_receive` function definition in [my Georgi keymap][] to see how the message is received, handled, and then sent back to the computer), but it can be adapted for any keyboard's QMK
 firmware: